 This is a short "How-To" on using Garmin MapSource inside a Linux system, including use of the USB connection to the GPS receiver.
 Essentially, it makes use of a virtual system based on VirtualBox that is running Microsoft Windows XP as "guest" on the Linux "host".
-Please note that this description is rather specific to Fedora 8, with some additional notes for Fedora 11.

 The standard software for Garmin GPS units is Garmin MapSource.
-It is used to plan routes, to upload data (maps, routes, waypoints etc.) to the GPS receiver, and to retrieve track, waypoint and route information from the GPSr.
+It is used to plan routes, to upload data (maps, routes, waypoints etc.) to the GPS receiver and to retrieve track, waypoint and route information from the GPSr.

 Garmin MapSource is one of the few applications that still have no equivalent in the Linux world.
 Although a dual-boot system is easy to set up, I see no point in rebooting the computer just for a single application.